Blog: The Solstices

 The two solstices occur around 21 June and 21 December each year.
 In the northern hemisphere these are the summer and winter solstices respectively, in the southern hemisphere they are the other way round.

-On the solstices the sun doesn't actually stop or stand still in space; it stands still on the horizon at sun rise and sun set.
+On the solstices the Sun doesn't actually stop or stand still in space; it stands still on the horizon, that is it stops moving place along the horizon at sunrise and sunset.
 The solstices occur at the limits of the progression through the year of the position of sunrise and sunset along the eastern and western horizons.

 Summer Solstice